chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 You can also use `chroma profile show` to see if the user already has an active profile saved locally.
 If so, you can skip the login step.

-Then create a DB using the CLI with `chroma db create getting-started`.
+Then create a DB using the CLI with `chroma db create chroma-getting-started`.
 This will create a DB with this name.

-Then use the CLI command `chroma db connect getting-started --env-file`.
+Then use the CLI command `chroma db connect chroma-getting-started --env-file`.
 This will create a .env file in the current directory with the connection variables for this DB and account, so the CloudClient can be instantiated with chromadb.CloudClient(api_key=os.getenv("CHROMA_API_KEY"), ...).